Harusarri/Carpet-FakePlayer-Tablist/README.md

 ## Customization

-You can edit the prefix and color by modifying the variables at the top of the `bot_tagger.sc` file.
+You can edit the prefix and color by modifying the variables at the top of the `bot.sc` file.